Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

+Fig.~\ref{fig:average_VLC_random_orientation} illustrates the effect of random orientation on the average VLC data rate.
+As depicted in the figure, the simulation results perfectly align with the exact expression, confirming the accuracy of the derived formula.
+However, there is a minor, practically negligible discrepancy observed between the closed-form approximation and the exact solution.
+From Fig.~\ref{fig:average_VLC_random_orientation}, it is evident that as the half-power beamwidth ($\Phi$) increases, the VLC data rate decreases.
+As indicated by~\eqref{eq:3}, an increase in the half-power beamwidth reduces the corresponding Lambertian order (i.e., $m$), which in turn decreases the optical DC channel gain for the on-axis receiver, and ultimately leads to a lower VLC data rate.
+Notably, the reduction in data rate is more pronounced for larger orientation angles, as shown in the comparison between the two cases: $\theta \sim U[0^{\circ}, 10^{\circ}]$ and $\theta \sim U[10^{\circ}, 40^{\circ}]$, where the larger orientation range ($[10^{\circ}, 40^{\circ}]$) leads to a more significant decrease in the average data rate.

-In addition to the effect of random orientation on the VLC data rate, random orientation also influences the amount of harvested energy which consequently affects the data rate in the RF link.
-In Fig.~\ref{fig:average_RF_random_orientation}, we investigate the performance of average RF data rate for two distinct relay locations, i.e., $d_{\textrm{r}} \in \{0, 2\}$ versus the RF user distance by considering the half-power beamwidth as $\Phi = 60^{\circ}$ and $90^{\circ}$.
-The RF user location follows ${d_{\textrm{u}}} \sim \mathcal{U}\left[ {4, 8} \right]$.
-It can be readily seen that the utilized approximation is valid for the system under consideration and the closed-form expression shows a close match with the simulation results.
+In addition to the impact of random receiver orientation on the VLC data rate, random orientation also influences the amount of harvested energy, which subsequently affects the data rate in the RF link.
+In Fig.~\ref{fig:average_RF_random_orientation}, we present the average RF data rate performance for two relay locations, specifically $d_{\textrm{r}} \in \{0, 2\}$~m, versus the RF user distance (i.e., $d_{\textrm{u}}$), while considering half-power beamwidths of $\Phi = 60^{\circ}$ and $\Phi = 90^{\circ}$.
+From Fig.~\ref{fig:average_RF_random_orientation}, it is evident that random receiver orientation affects the RF data rate, especially at greater relay distances.
+Additionally, as the half-power beamwidth increases from $\Phi = 60^{\circ}$ to $\Phi = 90^{\circ}$, the average RF data rate generally decreases, further corroborating the detrimental effect of larger beamwidths on energy harvesting efficiency and overall RF link performance.
+It is worth noting that this reduction is more evident when the relay is located closer to the transmitter (i.e., $d_{\textrm{r}}$ = 0~m).
+We will elaborate on this observation later in Section~\ref{sec:num_results_ro}.

+Furthermore, the simulation results show close agreement with the derived closed-form expression for the system under consideration, particularly in scenarios with shorter relay node distances.
+This validates the accuracy of the closed-form approximation even when random receiver orientation is factored into the analysis.